William Cannon (pioneer)

-William Cannon (17551854) was among the first pioneers in the Oregon Country and the only recorded American Revolutionary War soldier buried in Oregon.
-Cannon voted with the majority in favor of a provisional government.
+William Cannon (aka Canning) (1755 or 17631854) was among the first pioneers in the Oregon Country and the only known American Revolutionary War soldier buried in Oregon.
+He came to Oregon with the John Jacob Astor overland expedition under Wilson Price Hunt and arrived at Fort Astoria in 1812.
+In 1843, Cannon voted with the majority in favor of a provisional government.